 Birch Elementary School

-We are adopting Birch Elementary School.
-We want to be their first call when they have a need.
-We sat down with Tanya Santee, principal at Birch Elementary School, and she said one of their greatest needs is daily recess help from 11:00 A.M.-1:00 P.M.
+We love our partnership with Birch Elementary School.
+We strive to be their first call when they have a need.
+Tanya Santee, principal at Birch Elementary School, said one of their greatest needs is daily recess help from 11:00 A.M. - 1:00 P.M.
 This involves playing with kids and organizing games, as well as helping in the lunchroom.

 If you’ve felt God nudging you to the make a difference in the life of a child, this might be the opportunity He has been nudging you towards.
 Stay tuned for regular opportunities to serve our local elementary school.